julienandco/formbloc_vs_code/README.md

 ### Why stateType and submissionType?

 Say you want to receive a user input to set a value of your ```MyEnum``` enum.
-If you use the type ```MyEnum``` in the bloc's state, you will have to pass it some value when instantiating the bloc, thus you will need to define an initial value, or define which ones of the values you want to have there initially.
+If you use the type ```MyEnum``` in the bloc's state, you will have to pass it some value when instantiating the bloc, thus you will need to define an initial value, or define which one of the values you want to have there initially.
 If on the other hand you used ```MyEnum?``` (i.e. made it nullable) within the bloc's state, you can circumvent this intial value problem.
 On the other hand, if you DO want an initial value (say for instance ```MyEnum.dessert```), then you can of course just pass ```MyEnum``` as stateType, as well as submissionType.

 ## Requirements ℹ️